 » Patrick Armstrong, coordinator of Student Publications and Marketing, was appointed to the College Media Association National Finance Committee.

 » Lunchtime Forums series was established for discussion of pertinent events/topics relevant to African-American individuals and communities in the WNDAACC.

-» Jamie McCrary, director of Disability Services, spoke on BlogTalkRadio ADA Live! on “Food Allergies and the Rights of Individuals with Allergy-related Disabilities under the ADA.”
+» Jamie McCrary, director of Student Disability Resource Center, spoke on BlogTalkRadio ADA Live! on “Food Allergies and the Rights of Individuals with Allergy-related Disabilities under the ADA.”

 » Tammy Bryant, Ed.D., director of Student Affairs Programs and Assessment, presented “Parent Power: What Freshmen Need Colleges to Hear” at the National Association of Higher Education Parent/Family Program Professionals conference in Boulder, Colorado, and at the annual Southern Association for College Student Affairs Conference in Jacksonville, Florida.
 The presentation was based on original research.